 Consider coaching a process of coevolution.
 It is a partnership and collaborative effort.
 Coaches are specially trained to listen and ask good questions, tailoring their approach to the individual clients needs.

 Using a fighter pilot metaphor, the client will take the lead, and the coach serves as the wingman.
 Ever present off her wing, in formation, ready when needed.
 The lead pilot sets the course, the wingman is available for support.
-In this way, the client is empowered to make decisions, fly the airplane, and take responsibility for their journey, and the actions required.
+In this way, the client is empowered to make decisions, fly the airplane, and take responsibility for their journey, and the actions required to drive personal change.

 The mission of the coach is to help the client discover, and bring to light, the greatness (aretē) existing in each of us.
 Each of us is capable of so much more than we think we are.
 Our limits are oftentimes created in our minds.
 By changing our mindset, we can discover exactly what we are capable of and achieve the success we’ve always dreamed of.

 As the title implies, performance coaching is a model to help you achieve your personal best in whatever arena is important to you.
 In your career, as an athlete, first responder, aviator, or just to simply be a better citizen of the world, friend, sibling, lover.
 Typically, aretē in one area spreads to many other areas of your life.
 We will work together to dismantle mental barriers to performance.
 We do this by utilizing the GROW model, created by Sir John Whitmore.

 Mental toughness is a moderately plastic personality trait which determines in large part how individuals respond mentally to stress, pressure, opportunity and challenge.
 Mental toughness is a skillset of Leadership development, rooted firmly in Psychology and Neuroscience.